Berlin0610/Face_Interactive_Coding/README.md

 ## Face Interactive Coding with Facial Semantics

-### By decoding these facial semantics from the coding bitstream and modifying the corresponding value of them at the decoder side, different interactive manners can be achieved in terms of eye motion, mouth motion, headpose and face region size.
+### By modifying the corresponding facial semantics at the decoder side, different interactive manners can be achieved in terms of eye blinking, mouth motion, head rotation and head translation.
 For better quality comparisons, please download the videos (mp4).

 ### Example 1